Blog

 Hardwoods like oak, maple, and walnut are durable and long-lasting—excellent for coffee tables that will see a lot of use.
 Softwoods such as pine, cedar, and redwood are more affordable and work well for rustic or outdoor styles, but they dent and scratch more easily.

-Hardwood Strength & Allure
+Hardwood Strength and Allure

 Hardwoods have tight wood grains that make them resistant to scratches, dents, and stains.
 Oak is a popular, durable choice that can handle extensive daily use.
 Maple has a tight, uniform grain and creamy color that gives tables a sleek, modern look.
 Hardwoods like teak and mahogany are naturally resistant to water damage and weathering.
 They are ideal if your table will be in a high-humidity area or outdoors.